atj393/Deutsch-Flasher-ScrollView/README.md

 **Contact**: @atj393 on GitHub for commercial licensing inquiries.

 #### 📝 **Attribution Required**
-Any use must include: *"German vocabulary dataset courtesy of Deutsch Flasher project by Alexis T. Jackson"*
+Any use must include: *"German vocabulary dataset courtesy of Flashcard Deutscher project by Alexis T. Jackson"*

 ### 🛡️ **Why This Approach?**
 This vocabulary dataset represents significant effort in curating high-quality German learning content.
 We want to encourage learning and education while protecting against commercial exploitation.